 A survey published earlier this week suggested that six out of 10 people consider getting the flu shot a social responsibility and it’s encouraging to know that the majority of people recognize the impact their actions have on the health of others.
 However, with an estimated 54.9% of children and 35.1% of adults in the U.S. vaccinated for influenza during the 2012-2013 season, there’s obviously room for improvement.

 This year, instead of just ensuring you and your family get vaccinated, why not encourage others to get vaccinated as well.
 With school beginning and flu season right around the corner, one way that you can help is to approach your local school nurse or administrator about participating in a campaign to help Kick the Flu Out of School.

 With the help of this special toolkit, designed in conjunction with Families Fighting Flu, Nurses Who Vaccinate and Voices for Vaccines, parents and school leaders can help boost influenza immunization coverage in their schools by generating a sense of excitement through a “contest” with prizes for receiving a flu vaccine.
 The toolkit includes a letter home to parents, a letter template to local businesses to solicit prizes and entry forms for students.

 The Kick the Flu Out of School program is just one way you can make an impact.
-If you have other suggestions as to how people can encourage uptake of the influenza vaccine in their communities please share them in the comments below or email us at firstname.lastname@example.org.
+If you have other suggestions as to how people can encourage uptake of the influenza vaccine in their communities by emailing us at firstname.lastname@example.org.